ellipsis/ellipsis/README.md

 Customize output of `ellipsis status`.

 #### $mod_name
-Name of your module.
+Name of your package.

 #### $mod_path
-Path to your module.
+Path to your package.

 ### API
-There are a number of functions ellipsis exposes which can be useful in your module's hooks:
+There are a number of functions ellipsis exposes which can be useful in your package's hooks:

 #### ellipsis.backup
 Moves existing file `$1` to `$1.bak`, taking care not to overwrite any existing